 Narrow Your Focus

-Oftentimes consumers are so bombarded by things they should buy that taking out some, or all, of the choice you offer is the best thing you can do for your sales.
-Instead of offering a few colour choices, offer one.
-Instead of offering a bunch of styles, offer a couple.
-Narrow down the choices to the ones that are the best and your customers may thank you for it.
+Oftentimes consumers are so bombarded by all the things they can buy that taking out some, or all, of the choice you offer, is the best thing you can do for your sales.
+Instead of offering a few color choices, offer your best one or two.
+Instead of offering a bunch of styles, offer the most popular one.
+Narrow down the choices to the ones that are the best and your customers will likely thank you for it.

 Set Your Goals